David Vaudreuil: Professional

 Vaudreuil began his professional career in 1989 with the Washington Stars in the American Soccer League.
 That fall, he signed with the Baltimore Blast of the Major Indoor Soccer League.
 In 1990, the Blast went to the MISL championship series where they fell to the San Diego Sockers.
 On October 18, 1991, Vaudreuil signed with the expansion Harrisburg Heat in the National Professional Soccer League.
 He spent one season in Harrisburg.
 In September 1992, the Cleveland Crunch selected Vaudreuil in the NPSL Expansion Draft then traded him to the Milwaukee Wave in exchange for Tim Barto, Mark Kerlin and Bill Andracki on October 19, 1992.
 During this season, he moved from midfield to defense, a position he remained in for the rest of his career.
 He would play three indoor seasons in Milwaukee before moving to the Baltimore Spirit in 1995.
 However, he also continued to sporadically play outdoor soccer.
 On June 5, 1993, he signed with the Tampa Bay Rowdies of the American Professional Soccer League.
 The team went to the playoff semifinals then folded at the end of the season.
 Then in 1995, he joined the Houston Force, an expansion team in the USISL.
 The team played only one game, a 3–0 loss to the Los Angeles Salsa, then folded seven days later.
 He then moved to the New York Centaurs of the A-League for the rest of the season.
 In 1994, he played for Puebla F.C. when it won a Mexican indoor championship.
 In the fall of 1995, Vaudreuil moved to the Baltimore Spirit for the 1995–1996 NPSL season.
 On February 4, 1996, Los Angeles Galaxy selected Vaudreuil in the second round (seventeenth overall) of the 1996 MLS Supplemental Draft.
 The Galaxy waived him on March 26, 1996.
 He then signed with the Hampton Roads Mariners in the USISL.
 On May 16, 1996, the Mariners sent him on loan to D.C.
 United of Major League Soccer.
 He transferred to United on June 28.
-He spent two seasons in D.C., winning two MLS championships.
-On November 6, 1997, the Miami Fusion selected him with the second pick of the 1997 MLS Expansion Draft.
+He spent two seasons in D.C., winning two MLS championships and one Open Cup.
+On November 6, 1997, the Miami Fusion selected him with the first pick of the 1997 MLS Expansion Draft.
 On August 14, 1998, Miami traded Vaudreuil to the Colorado Rapids in exchange for Tyrone Marshall and Jason Boyce.
-He played two season in Colorado before being released at the end of the 2000 season.
-On February 23, 2001 he moved back to the Baltimore Blast.
+He played two season in Colorado before becoming a free agent at the end of the 2000 season.
+On February 23, 2001, he moved back to the Baltimore Blast.
 In the spring of 2001, Vaudreuil joined the Connecticut Wolves in the USL First Division.
 On July 3, 2001, the Chicago Fire signed Vaudreuil as a discovery player.
-He spent two seasons in Chicago, going on loan to the Milwaukee Rampage for one game in 2001.
+He spent two seasons in Chicago, after going on loan to the Milwaukee Rampage for one game in 2001.